Skip to content

 2. Your app stores challengeId and secret in a server-side session or HTTP-only cookie.

-3. Your mailer sends the code to the user, using Passlock’s rendered message or your own template.
+3. Passlock sends the email, or your mailer sends the code using Passlock’s rendered message or your own template.

 4. The user submits the code.